nolauren/teaching/yale_introdhgradcourse.md

     and Digital Humanities,  in David M. Berry, Ed., Understanding Digital Humanities, Palgrave-Macmillan, 2012, 85-104.
--   Kristen weld, Fighting Guatemala's Archive Wars: Documentation, Mobilization, Justice, in Carlos Aguirre and Javier Villa-Flores, eds., From the Ashes of History: Loss and Recovery in Archives and Libraries in Modern Latin America (Raleigh: Editorial A Contracorriente, 2015), 227-264.
+-   Kristen weld, Fighting Guatemala's Archive Wars: Documentation, Mobilization, Justice,  in Carlos Aguirre and Javier Villa-Flores, eds., From the Ashes of History: Loss and Recovery in Archives and Libraries in Modern Latin America (Raleigh: Editorial A Contracorriente, 2015), 227-264.